MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamworkDeletedTeamChannelMessage.md

 # New-MgBetaTeamworkDeletedTeamChannelMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel.
+Send a new chatMessage in the specified channel or a chat.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgTeamworkDeletedTeamChannelMessage](/powershell/module/Microsoft.Graph.Teams/New-MgTeamworkDeletedTeamChannelMessage?view=graph-powershell-1.0)

 ## SYNTAX